-Sections are joined together with a minimum of four (4) x Grade 8.8 M20 bolts, nuts and washers.
-They can be bolted end to end.
+Sections are joined together with a minimum of four (4) x Grade 8.8 M18 bolts, nuts and washers.
+They can be bolted end to end, and with the addition of an 'end connector' can be bolted end to web.